Katrina AdamsChairman of the Board and President, United States Tennis Association

 Dr. Thom Mayer is the Medical Director of the NFL Players Association, a position he assumed at the request of Gene Upshaw on the day Korey Stringer, a tackle for the Minnesota Vikings, passed away from heat stroke.
 The NFLPA had never before had a Medical Director.
 Under the leadership of current NFLPA Executive Director DeMaurice Smith, Dr. Mayer and his team pioneered a new era in assuring that the health and safety of NFL athletes are protected.
 He was named one of “The Top 100 Most Important People in the NFL” by USA Today in 2016.

-Mark McClellan, MD, PhDRobert J. Margolis Professor of Business, Medicine, and Health Policy; Director of the Margolis Center for Health Policy at Duke University; Former Commissioner, U.S. Food & Drug Administration
+Mark McClellan, MD, PhDRobert J. Margolis Professor of Business, Medicine, and Health Policy, and Director of the Margolis Center for Health Policy at Duke University; Commissioner U.S. Food & Drug Administration (2002-2004)

 Mark McClellan, MD, PhD, is the Robert J. Margolis Professor of Business, Medicine, and Health Policy, and Director of the Margolis Center for Health Policy at Duke University.
 He is a physician-economist who focuses on quality and value in health care including payment reform, real-world evidence and more effective drug and device innovation.
 He is former administrator of the Centers for Medicare & Medicaid Services and former commissioner of the U.S. Food and Drug Administration, where he developed and implemented major reforms in health policy.
 He was previously Senior Fellow at the Brookings Institution and a faculty member at Stanford University.